John Anderson (Wisconsin politician, born 1870)

-John Anderson (December 28, 1870–August 7, 1954) was a member of the Wisconsin State Senate.
+John A. Anderson (December 28, 1870, in Carver County, Minnesota – August 7, 1954), was a member of the Wisconsin State Senate.

-Biography

-Anderson was born on December 28, 1870, in Carver County, Minnesota.
 He attended Gustavus Adolphus College.

 Career

-Anderson was elected to the Senate in 1930 on the Wisconsin Progressive Party ticket.
-He was re-elected the following term.
-Additionally, he was a member of the school board and Mayor of Barron, Wisconsin.
+Anderson was elected to the Senate in 1930 on the Republican Party ticket.
+He was re-elected in 1934 running on the Wisconsin Progressive Party ticket.
+Additionally, he was a member of the school board and mayor of Barron, Wisconsin.
 He was a Republican.

 Anderson later moved to Los Angeles, California, where he became involved in real estate.
 He died in his home there.